MINBAL/minbal/README.md

 ### Deploy to gh-pages

-  1. Run `middleman deploy` this build your website in a folder called `source` and then deploy that folder to production.
+  1. Run `middleman deploy` this command will build your website in a folder called `source` and then deploy that folder to production (we are using github pages for hosting).
 It may take 5-10 minutes to see the changes in production.